Samy Merheg: Deportivo Pereira

 On 15 April 2025, Merheg scored his first goal for Deportivo Pereira and provided an assist in a 2–0 win against Deportivo Cali.
 He scored a brace on 27 August 2025, including a 90+5th minute winner, helping his side defeat Real Cundinamarca 4–3 in the Copa Colombia.
-On 18 November 2025, after scoring eight goals and providing three assists in 34 appearances during the 2025 season, Merheg announced his departure from Deportivo Pereira, a decision that came amid the club's ongoing financial difficulties and contractual issues affecting the squad.
+On 18 November 2025, after scoring eight goals and providing three assists in 29 appearances during the 2025 season, Merheg announced his departure from Deportivo Pereira, a decision that came amid the club's ongoing financial difficulties and contractual issues affecting the squad.

+Braga B

+On 30 December 2025, Primeira Liga side Braga announced the signing of Merheg on a free transfer, effective from 1 January 2026; he signed a contract running until the summer of 2028, with an option for two additional seasons.
+Merheg was first called up on 14 January 2026 for a Taça de Portugal quarter-final against AD Fafe, remaining an unused substitute.
+He made his debut for the reserve team, Braga B, on 15 February 2026, starting in a Liga 3 match against AD Fafe, which ended in a 2–1 defeat.
+His first goals came on 22 February, scoring twice for the reserves in a 2–0 win against Marco 09.
+Merheg finished the 2025–26 Liga 3 season with four goals in 10 games.

+Alverca

+After rescinding his contract with Braga by mutual agreement, Merheg signed for Alverca on 18 July 2026, ahead of the 2026–27 Primeira Liga season, on a three-year contract.
+As part of the agreement, Braga retained a 50% sell-on interest in the player.
+He made his debut in the first matchday of the season, on 9 August 2026, as a 67th-minute substitute in a 2–0 defeat to Porto.

 International career

-Born in Colombia, Merheg was eligible to represent both Colombia and Lebanon at the international level, due to his father having both parents from Lebanon.
+Born in Colombia, Merheg was eligible to represent both Colombia and Lebanon at international level, as his paternal grandparents were from Lebanon.

+Youth

 Merheg played for the Lebanon under-16 team in two friendly matches against Malta in November 2022, scoring in the second game on 10 November.
-In July 2024, he was called up to the Colombia under-20 team for a micro-cycle.
-The following month he was called up to the Lebanon under-20 team for the first time.
-He made his debut in 2025 AFC U-20 Asian Cup qualification, playing 90 minutes in a 3–2 loss to the United Arab Emirates.
+In July 2024, he was called up to the Colombia under-20 team for a training micro-cycle.
+After not receiving a further call-up from Colombia, he accepted an invitation to join the Lebanon under-20 team the following month, making his debut in the 2025 AFC U-20 Asian Cup qualification, where he played the full match in a 3–2 loss to the United Arab Emirates.